Dizziness can happen once in a while, but is it a sign of something serious?

-It is now possible to customize hearing aids and adapt them to an individual’s hearing loss, age, lifestyle, expectations and preferences.
+It is now possible to customise hearing aids and adapt them to an individual’s hearing loss, age, lifestyle, expectations and preferences.

 Hearing impairment doesn’t always mean a lifetime of silence.
 Determining the right treatment is the first step to being able to live life normally.

 Dr David Lau, ENT specialist at Gleneagles Hospital, answers some frequently asked questions about common paediatric ear, nose and throat ailments like colds, flus, allergies, and more.

 There are no articles in this category based on your chosen profile.